First Lady Melania Trump Visits Tulsa Elementary School

 Video

-First Lady Melania Trump was in Tulsa Monday visiting Dove Elementary School as part of her "Be Best" campaign.
+First Lady Melania Trump visited Tulsa's Dove Elementary School as part of her "Be Best" campaign.

 Keep up-to-date with everything that happens in your world.